simpleinjector/Documentation/source/advanced.rst

         typeof(AsyncCommandHandlerDecorator<>),
         c => c.ImplementationType.Name.StartsWith("Async"));

-However, in this instance the *AsyncCommandHandlerDecorator<T>* has only singleton dependencies (*Func<T>* is a singleton) and creates a new decorated instance each time it's called so we can register it as a singleton:
+The *AsyncCommandHandlerDecorator<T>* however, has only singleton dependencies (both the *Container* and the *Func<T>* are singletons) and the *Func<ICommandHandler<T>>* factory always calls back into the container to register a decorated instance conforming the decoratee's lifestyle, each time it's called.
+If for instance the decoratee is registered as transient, each call to the factory will result in a new instance.
+It is therefore safe to register this decorator as a singleton:

 .. code-block:: c#